NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 The deployment relies on the SciHub Credentials having been added to the AWS account previously within Secrets Manager.
 For your given `IDENTIFIER` value, the Secret should be stored under `hls-s2-downloader-serverless/<IDENTIFIER>/scihub-credentials`.

+This is **required** in standard deployments, for integration deployments, a secret (containing junk) is created for you.

 The Secret should look like:

 ```json